2011 West Virginia Mountaineers football team: Marshall

-Series Lead: West Virginia leads 10–0

-Recap: WVU picked up the win in a game that was delayed a total of 4 hours, 22 minutes and called with 14:36 left in the 4th quarter.
+WVU picked up the win in a game that was delayed a total of 4 hours, 22 minutes and called with 14:36 left in the 4th quarter.
 Following a 3rd quarter Tavon Austin kickoff return for a touchdown that gave the Mountaineers a 27–13 lead with five minutes to play in the third quarter, the game experienced a lightning delay that lasted 3 hours, 6 minutes.
 Once resuming play a Vernard Roberts one-yard touchdown run extended the WVU lead to 34–13 early in the fourth quarter, after which the game was once again delayed for lightning.
 It was ultimately agreed to by both teams to end the game.
 Geno Smith lead the game for WVU going 26–35 for 246 yards and two touchdowns.